 A 9-day course specially designed for film students and media teachers to expand their filmmaking skills and deepen their understanding of the form.

-TO ENROLL email: email@example.com with the reasons you wish to participate, your background information and any questions you have.
-Applicants who are chosen for the workshop should send a deposit of $100 on or before July 1 to secure their place.
+TO ENROLL click here to fill out an application.
+Applicants who are chosen for the workshop should send a deposit of $100 on or before June 15 to secure their place.